 Hands down, our favorite whitening strategy is oil pulling.
 Just in case you aren’t familiar with oil pulling, here’s an article we wrote several years ago detailing this ‘old school’ detox protocol.

-The reason oil pulling is our favorite solution for naturally whitening our teeth is because unlike so many whitening strategies that have risks of damaging enamel and gum tissue, oil pulling actually helps reduce tooth decay and gingivitis.
+Oil pulling is our favorite solution for naturally whitening our teeth because unlike so many whitening strategies that have risks of damaging enamel and gum tissue, oil pulling actually helps support oral health by reducing tooth decay and gingivitis.

-The downside to oil pulling is it does take some time as the protocol does traditionally suggest 20 minutes of actively swishing oil around your mouth.
+The downside to oil pulling is it does take some time (the traditionally-suggested protocol is 20 minutes of actively swishing oil around your mouth).

 The reason oil pulling works to help whiten teeth is similar to what oil is doing in your car’s engine.
 Think about it.
 When the oil in your car is changed, the clean oil going in is, well, clean.
 And the used oil that leaves your car is all gunky.
 That gunk is any waste from the engine running being gathered up and removed from the engine by the oil.